NICHD-BSPC/chrom-name-mappings/README.md

 ## Running with test data

-Test data are included, run with:
+Test data are included, run with the following (assuming 20 cores; adjust this value as needed):

 ```
 set -e